gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 ![](gui-playground.png)

+The following are the main features of GUI Playground:
+* Chat interface to run and test workflows.
+* Ability to switch chat models.
+* Ability to show execution details for any past requests.
+* Ability to share workflow structure, execution details, summary, changed user message templates and chat.
+* View a workflow as structure, execution stages and AI generated summary.
+* Ability to change user message templates for certain agents to test and fine tune them interactively.
+* Ability to inspect execution details, Agentic Scope, and variables' progression.

 By default, GUI Playground shows a simple Chat UI.
 To show GUI Playground in advanced mode with ability to see structure and execution results — specify a Workflow Debugger.

 ```java